A Crisis of Beliefs: Investor Psychology and Financial Fragility

 The Concept of Market Sentiment

-The market sentiment reflects investors’ prevailing emotional tone and attitudes towards the market.
+The market sentiment reflects investors’ prevailing emotional tone and attitudes toward the market.
 It influences investment decisions and can act as a contrarian indicator, signalling potential market turning points.
 Positive sentiment can lead to overvaluation, while negative sentiment can create undervalued opportunities.

 The Dynamics of Financial Fragility